 Additional water storage can be used for anything from garden irrigation systems, laundry, and bathrooms, to supplementing or replacing your entire domestic water use.
 Plus, with Aquamate’s “Rainsaver” gutter system, you can collect rainwater that’d normally go to waste directly off the roof of the tank.
 Increasing the size of your fire tank works out cheaper than purchasing a second fire tank for other uses in almost all cases.

 Aquamate commercial Fire Tanks are NFPA 22 Compliant.
 NFPA is the National Fire Protection Association – https://www.nfpa.org/ They set the standard for all firefighting equipment including NFPA 22- Standard for Water Tanks for Private Fire Protection.
 This standard provides the minimum requirements for the design, construction, installation, and maintenance of tanks and accessory equipment that supply water for private fire protection.

 Aquamate has been manufacturing fire water tanks since 1986.
-We engineer large water tanks from 5,000 to 102,000 gallons.
+We engineer fire water tanks from 5,000 to 102,000 gallons.
 Our fire water tanks are engineered in a state of the art facility.
-For our metal water tanks, we use a galvanized tank shell, rather than a Zincalume shell, which means no sacrificial anodes.
+For our fire tanks, we use a galvanized tank shell, rather than a Zincalume shell, which means no sacrificial anodes.
 Our galvanized fire water tanks have three main applications.
 They are used as rainwater collection tanks, fire tanks, and well water storage tanks.
 A steel water tank from Aquamate has a 20 year “No Service Costs” Warranty.